trinsic-id/issuer-reference-app/README.md

 - On the web app, fill in the details and click issue credential

+- If you're using the Streetcred Wallet, make sure your agent is configured to the correct network (upper-left on the home tab)

 - Scan with your mobile wallet

 - If the fates are in your favor, you should receive a credentials